Do you need to wear a wetsuit?

-Any rule for any new exercise is to start off slow.
+Any rule for any new exercise is starting off slow.
 Find a route or event that's low intensity and distance, then gradually begin to work your way up.
 Open water groups will have different races and meets available for you to pick and choose what is best for your level.
 Just because you can swim a certain distance in a pool doesn't mean you will be able to outdoors, so make sure to gradually build up your distance and pace.
 Stamina and familiarity with open water swims will increase; knowing where is best to swim in the pack, how far and fast you can swim and so on will all develop in time.

 What safety measures should you make?

 Safety is the most important step when open water swimming, whether you're an experienced open water swimmer or a newbie.
 Planning your route, sorting out appropriate gear and ensuring you are fit and able enough to do your swim, are important measures when ensuring your own, and others’ safety.
 It is also important to know you stroke technique.
-Practice in pools to ensure you're comfortable and confident using a particular stroke, making some preferred changes can reflect greatly on your performance and keep you safe.
+Practicing in pools to ensure you're comfortable and confident using a particular stroke, making some preferred changes can reflect greatly on your performance and keep you safe.
 Most groups and races will also usually have people and staff at different points to monitor and assist you should you get into difficulty.

 Do you need professional gear?

 Professional gear is not specifically demanded of when taking part in open water swimming, though with any type of sport, competing in tired old gear will impact your performance and ability compared to those who are wearing the latest high performance professional gear.
-Ill fitting or inappropriate gear will greatly hinder your performance and ability, and when doing such challenging swims, your swimsuit or goggles are the last things you want to have to think about!
+Ill fitting or inappropriate gear will greatly hinder your performance and ability, and when doing such challenging swims, your suit or goggles are the last things you want to have to think about!
 A bright cap to keep you visible and keep your head warm, swim boots, gloves and socks are also just little things that will keep you warm and safe but not imparting your ability to swim.
 A good quality pair of goggles and a properly fitting wetsuit are all things that aren't requirements but greatly helpful in keeping you swimming and having fun.